Vaguery/gptp2015/markdown/manuscript.md

 ### User moves

+If we think of the tableau as a "spreadsheet" with a small list of `operators` and a large sheet of `answers` as rows and `rubrics` as columns, the User can add one new `operator` or one new column.

-- add one `operator`
+- add (or activate from a pre-existing list) exactly one `operator`
-- add one `rubric`, which may create other _entailed_ `rubrics` as described above
+- add exactly one `rubric`, which may in turn create other _entailed_ `rubrics` as described above

 ### System turn

 During its turn, the System player adds a specified minimum number of new `answers` to the tableau.
+If we think of the tableau as a "spreadsheet" the System can only add new `answers`.
 It follows a single rote cycle to do so:

 1. select an `operator` from those in play, with equal probability
 2. apply _lexicase selection_ to the tableau to select the required number of input `answers`, filling in missing `rubric` scores as needed